Ashutosh2425/Soc/README.md

-These are the files than conatain the solved answers.
+These are the files that conatain the solved answers.